 Display attenuation map power reduction response semantics

 ami_map_number_resp indicates the number of transmitted attenuation maps.
-When set to 0, it indicates that the transmitter acknowledge reception of a global cancellation request of all attenuation maps from the receiver.
+When set to 0, it indicates that the transmitter acknowledges reception of a global cancellation request of all attenuation maps from the receiver.

 ami_energy_reduction_rate_resp[ i ] indicates the energy reduction rate the receiver can expect when the attenuation map of index i is applied on the primary picture.
 An example unit for the ami_energy_reduction_rate is a percentage or a value in Watts.